How to Use Alternative Funding to Reduce Specialty Drug Cost

 - Efficacy of high-cost medications covered by the plan

 - Net cost of medications after rebates

 - Cost savings through a robust clinical approach to utilization management

 - PBM-independent and client-aligned third-party management for prior authorization reviews

 - Specialty volume and volatility

 When an employee or plan participant has a serious condition, a choice that seems financially responsible for the employer can have unintended real-world consequences for the member.
-Imagine being prescribed a promising medication for managing a debilitating chronic condition that costs $4,000 a month, only to discover that the drug is excluded from your employer-sponsored prescription drug benefit.
+Using a typical alternative funding option means considering the consequences, such as the psychological and physical repercussions of the delay in treatment.

-As many as 18 million Americans can’t afford their prescribed medications at all, while many others are forced to ration them, according to a 2021 nationwide poll.¹ The dollars that alternative funding vendors tap into were intentionally set aside to assist people with no other options.
+Perhaps most troublesome is the thought of sick, lower-earning, uninsured Americans going without treatment.
+According to a 2021 nationwide poll, as many as 18 million Americans can’t afford their prescribed medications at all, while many others are forced to ration them.2 Many of the dollars some alternative funding vendors tap into were intentionally set aside to assist people with no other options.

 Address Current & Future Risk With a Strong Partner